JanetRossini/JanetRossini.github.io/_posts/2024-04-11-first-post.md

 ---
-date: "2024-04-10"
+date: "2024-04-11"
-title: "This is a Post"
+title: "Initial Post"
 ---

-This is a post not something else, which I suspect does not show up in the top bar on the home page.
+Just a meaningless post to get the layout running.
+Nothing to see here, move on.